dtimek/dtimek.github.io/_posts/articles/2011-03-10-sample-post.md

 toc: true
 comments: true
 ads: true
+image:
+  teaser: 400x250.gif
+  credit: Michael Rose #name of the person or site you want to credit
+  creditlink: http://mademistakes.com #url to their site or licensing
 ---

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.